gym-routine-tracker/gym-routine-tracker.github.io/index.markdown

 ## Requirements

+For watchOS version, version 9.1 or later

-Currently requires WatchOS 9.1 or later; iOS 16.1 or later.
+For iOS version, version 16.1 or later

 ## Tutorial